-Generally speaking, I am interested in problems that have not been well-understood yet, for which new theories are required.
+Generally speaking, I am interested in problems that have not been well-understood yet, for which novel theoretical tools, both analytical and numerical, are required.

 So far, my research experience has been focused on the following areas.